epicodus-classroom/dei-curriculum/dei-talks/3_imposter_syndrome.md

+This lesson is part of our regular Diversity, Equity, and Inclusion curriculum.

 **Imposter syndrome** is very common in both the tech industry and at Epicodus.
 In this lesson, we'll define imposter syndrome and discuss why it's a big problem in the tech industry.

 ## What is Imposter Syndrome?